-The New Balance running shoes have a great foam sole that will make you want to wear them around the house.
-Yes, they’re that comfortable.
-These shoes will help protect your heel from any pain and make your exercise routine just a little bit easier for the amount of comfort they’ll provide.
+The New Balance running shoes have a great foam sole that will help protect your heel from any pain and make your exercise routine just a little bit easier.
 This style will make you run safer on your heels so you can keep running for the long term, despite your plantar fasciitis.
 These shoes have a molded external heel to help control heel movement and a molded footbed to increase comfort.

 BEST GEL TECHNOLOGY

 The multi-directional mesh on the upper portion of this shoe provides runners with extra stability and ventilation, making it a comfortable choice for long summer runs.
 The redesigned external heel counter will provide stability for a comfortable stride.
-Keep your feet cushioned while enduring plantar fasciitis with all of these perks in the ASICS Gel-Kayano.
+Keep your feet cushioned with these shoes for plantar fasciitis with all of these perks in the ASICS Gel-Kayano.
 Did we mention the gel?
 The rearfoot and forefoot have gel technology to help cushion your foot.
 It attenuates shock during impact and toe-off phases and allows movement in multiple planes during the foot’s transition in the gait cycle.
-These shoes will work their magic while you keep doing what you love.

 6. Brooks Glycerin 19